 The TRX-4

-- TRX-4 version Sport Pick up 4-wheel drive with a brushed motor (without battery and charger)
+- TRX-4 version Sport Pick up 4WD with a brushed motor (without battery and charger)

 - TRX-4 4WD with a brushed motor (chassis kit version with electronics but without body, battery, and charger)

-- TRX-4 Ford version Bronco Ranger 4WD with a brushed motor (without battery and charger)
+- TRX-4 Ford Ranger 4WD version with a brushed motor (without battery and charger)

 - TRX-4 Land Rover Defender 4WD version with a brushed motor (without battery and charger)

-- TRX-4 version Mercedes Benz G-Class 4WD with a brushed motor (without battery and charger)
+- TRX-4 Mercedes Benz G-Class version 4WD with a brushed motor (battery not included) and charger)

 - TRX-4 version Land Rover Defender Yellow 4WD with a brushed motor (without battery and charger)